 The Class C Trust will be formed pursuant to a pass through trust agreement between Continental and Wilmington Trust, National Association, as trustee ("WTNA"), dated as of October 3, 2012 (the "Basic Agreement"), and a trust supplement thereto (the "Class C Trust Supplement" and, together with the Basic Agreement, the "Class C Pass Through Trust Agreement") relating to the Class C Trust between Continental and WTNA, as trustee under the Class C Trust.
 Each of the Trusts that issued Certificates included in Series 2012-1 was formed pursuant to a pass through trust agreement between Continental and Wilmington Trust Company, as trustee ("WTC"), dated as of September 25, 1997 (the "1997 Basic Agreement"), and a separate trust supplement thereto relating to such Trust between Continental and WTC, as trustee under such Trust.
 Each of the Trusts that issued Certificates included in Series 2012-2 was formed pursuant to the Basic Agreement and a separate trust supplement thereto relating to such Trust between Continental and WTNA, as trustee under such Trust.
-WTNA and WTC, as the case may be, as trustee under the Class A Trusts, the Class B Trusts and the Class C Trust are referred to herein as the "Class A Trustee", the "Class B Trustee" and the "Class C Trust are referred to herein as the "Class C Trust are referred to herein as the "Class C Trust are referred to herein as the "Class A Certificates", the "Class B Certificates" and the "Class C Certificates", respectively and, collectively, as the "Certificates" and the holders of Certificates, the "Certificateholders").
-The trust supplement relating to each Trust are collectively referred to herein as the "Pass Through Trust Agreement, as the case may be, as supplemented by a Trust Supplement relating to each Trust are collectively referred to herein as the "Pass Through Trust Agreements".
+WTNA and WTC, as the case may be, as trustee under the Class A Trusts, the Class B Trusts and the Class C Trust are referred to herein as the "Class A Trustee" and each as a "Trustee".
+The Certificates issued by the Class A Trusts, the Class B Trusts and the Class C Trust are referred to herein as the "Class A Certificates", the "Class B Certificates" and the "Class C Certificates", respectively and, collectively, as the "Certificates" and the holders of Certificates, the "Certificateholders").
+The trust supplement relating to each Trust are collectively referred to herein as the "Trust Supplements", and the Basic Agreement or 1997 Basic Agreement, as the case may be, as supplemented by a Trust Supplement relating to each Trust are collectively referred to herein as the "Pass Through Trust Agreements".